RESKUE/reskueapp/README.md

 4. Keep `npm run start` running in a terminal
 5. Build a debug test version of the app with `npm run e2e-build-debug`
 6. Run the tests with `npm run e2e-test-debug`

+## Configuration

+The RESKUE app supports multiple configuration environment via [react-native-config](https://github.com/luggit/react-native-config).
+Environments are configured using `.env` files.
+Variables placed in `.env` files are accessable from JavaScript, native Android and native iOS files.

+By default the `.env` environment for local development with a locally running backend is used.
+Other environemnts such as the staging environment (`.env.staging`) can be used by setting a `ENVFILE` environment variable.
+For instance use the following command to run the Android app using the staging environment: `ENVFILE=.env.staging npx react-native run-android` (Linux).